m-pana/cov19-dashboard/README.md

 Written in Angular and hosted by Google Firebase.
 The primary source of data is the [Covid19API](https://covid19api.com/).

-Realized for the Clouds course of EURECOM, fall semester 2020.
+Realized by Michele Panariello for the Clouds course of EURECOM, fall semester 2020.